Foveon X3 sensor: Noise

 The Foveon X3 sensor, as used in the Sigma SD10 camera, has been characterized by two independent reviewers as noisier than the sensors in some other DSLRs using the Bayer sensor at higher ISO film speed equivalents, chroma noise in particular.
 Another noted higher noise during long exposure times.
 However, these reviewers offer no opinion as to whether this is an inherent property of the sensor or the camera's image-processing algorithms.

 With regards to the Sigma SD14, which uses a more recent Foveon X3 sensor, one reviewer judged its noise levels as ranging from "very low" at ISO 100 to "moderate" at ISO 1600 when using the camera's Raw image format.

 Sample images

 Sigma's SD14 site has galleries of full-resolution images showing the color produced by the Foveon technology.
 The 14 MP Foveon chip produces 4.7 MP native-size RGB files; 14 MP Bayer filter cameras produce a 14 MP native file size by interpolation (i.e., demosaicing).
 Direct visual comparison of images from 12.7 MP Bayer sensors and 14.1 MP Foveon sensors show Bayer images are superior on fine monochrome detail, such as the lines between bricks on a distant building, but the Foveon images are superior in color resolution.

+Further development

+As of May 2023, the Foveon X3 sensor is less favoured by the average photographer, being overtaken by CMOS sensors which can be made at lower cost with higher resolution and lower noise.

+However it was reported in February 2021 that Sigma has been working on a new Foveon sensor but that a critical flaw was found in their development to date and they had to restart development from scratch.

+In February 2022 it was reported that Sigma was in the second stage of prototyping the new full frame Foveon sensor.
+Second stage prototyping in this case is the evaluation of a small image sensor prototype with the same pixel size as the product specifications but with a reduced total pixel count to verify the performance characteristics of the image sensor in practice.
+Third stage prototyping will evaluate a full-frame image sensor with the same specifications as the mass production devices including the AD converter etc. As of mid 2025 production of the updated Foveon X3 sensor has not commenced.